kris-ai/week1.3_activity1/README.md

 ## Why did you choose FinTech as a career path?

-To create an impact on this planet requires large financial resources.
+To create an impact on this planet requires financial resources.
 This is something I have learned through experience.
 Ultimately, I aim to leave an impace on this planet through my creativity, funded through my impact investing and financial skills learned through this course and I know the future is FinTech.
+I chose FinTech because my old passion for coding has been revived and I want to implement that skill in creative ways to generate abundance.